-- S3.1 Evidences how they proactively seek and gather customer feedback through a variety of methods and evaluate this feedback to make recommendations on possible improvements - S3.2 Ability to gather and analyse information about the types of customers their organisation has and explain how the service they provide meets their potential needs and expectations
+- To pass, the following must be evidenced. - S3.1 Evidences how they proactively seek and gather customer feedback through a variety of methods and evaluate this feedback to make recommendations on possible improvements - S3.2 Ability to gather and analyse information about the types of customers their organisation has and explain how the service they provide meets their potential needs and expectations

-- 53.3 Demonstrates how knowing their customer and their needs has a direct impact on: - a.
-Their working practices - b.
-Organisational policy/procedures - S3.4 Evidence to show when they have proactively gathered customer feedback, through a variety of methods and used alternative recommendations to change the customer service level agreement in order to provide an improved service
+S3.3 Demonstrates how knowing their customer and their needs has a direct impact on:

+- a.
+Their working practices

+- b.
+Organisational policy/procedures

+- S3.4 Evidence to show when they have proactively gathered customer feedback, through a variety of methods and used alternative recommendations to change the customer service level agreement in order to provide an improved service